Sarah Jane Leigh Charitable Trust

 Application Success Factors

-Therapeutic Approach: Many supported organizations incorporate therapeutic elements - farming therapy (Jamie's Farm), creative arts therapy (CREATE, Haringey Shed), horticultural therapy (Museum of Homelessness garden).
+Therapeutic Approach: Many supported organisations incorporate therapeutic elements - farming therapy (Jamie's Farm), creative arts therapy (CREATE, Haringey Shed), horticultural therapy (Museum of Homelessness garden).
 This suggests the trustees value evidence-based or trauma-informed approaches.

 Trustee Expertise: Given Gabriella Brooke's Department for Education background and child therapy training, projects focused on children and education-based interventions may resonate.
 Lindy Goldkorn's NHS psychotherapy background suggests clinical credibility is valued.